-Ubiquiti 802.11n devices have a built-in TFTP server to which you can upload the AREDN® factory image.
+Download the Install Checklist for Ubiquiti 802.11n devices.
+These devices have a built-in TFTP server to which you can upload the AREDN® factory image.
 Your computer must have TFTP client software available.
-For more information, see the Tools for Your Computer section above.
+For more information, see the Preparing Your Computer section above.